gparlakov/jasmine-educative/2.12.testing-classes-text/test-breakdown.md

       article = new ArticleDelete(articleAPI);
     });
    ```
    knowing that we need an instance of the `ArticleAPI` we create a spy object with a spy on the `delete` method as that's the only method we use in the logic of `ArticleDelete` class.
-Then in the next line we instantiate a
+Then in the next line, we instantiate the `ArticleDelete` instance